Kihumba/private-/Phase-B/Curriculum/14 - Seeks Feedback/README.md

 ----------
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. Screenshot of conversations showing when I requested for feedback during Bootcamp
+1. Screenshot of conversations showing when I requested feedback during Bootcamp
 2. A report on an example of an experience where I benefitted from getting feedback about my work during Bootcamp